 One colleague expressed frustration with having to repeatedly educate bank officers.
 One.
 Officer.
 At.
 A. Time.

 But the misconception even affects lawyers, especially when an Apostille is involved.
 To clear up the misconception, an Apostille does no more than a notarization does.
-It points to a notary’s signature and says “yep, Sally Clark is a notary designated by the proper authority in this jurisdiction, and –> that’s Sally Clark’s signature.” **
+It points to a notary’s signature and says “yep, Sally Clark is a notary designated by the proper authority in this jurisdiction, and –> that’s Sally Clark’s signature, so her notarization has legal effect in other Hague Apostille Convention countries.” **

 Occasionally, a debate arises in which someone says “um, you can’t Apostille a contract, because a contract isn’t a public document.”
 To be sure, the name of the treaty is the Convention of 5 October 1961 Abolishing the Requirement of Legalisation for Foreign Public Documents.
 (Emphasis mine.)